tmijieux/osux/README.md

 # osux
-This is an alternative osu developement kit in C. The project is also including [Cqfuj](https://github.com/Cqfuj)'s taiko star rating system.
+This is an experimental osu developement kit in C. The project is also including [Cqfuj](https://github.com/Cqfuj)'s taiko star rating system.

 ## Compilation
-The project can be compiled using Autotools or CMake.
+The project can be compiled using Autotools or CMake (Both are currently limited to Unix environment though).

 #### Cmake
 ``` bash